Educational Vision

 Academics

-St. Martin’s is no industrial assembly line of workforce preparation.
+St Martin’s is no industrial assembly line of workforce preparation.
 It is an encounter with the Real in its organic form, as faith and reason are brought into contact with daily life.
-Our rigorous academics include, Latin, Theology, Music, Humanities, Mathematics, and Natural History to name a few, as students have gone on to pursue collegiate life and vocational discernment upon receiving a St. Martin’s education.
+Our rigorous academics include Latin, Greek, Logic, Physics, and Natural History (to name a few), and are a thorough preparation for any college or vocation.

 Farming